 Sponsored Research Performance Indicators: September Update

 Sponsored Research maintained reductions in the median time to execute non-funded negotiations and outgoing subcontracts relative to the first half of FY19.
-Click here to read more or visit the Performance Indicators page for a graphical progress summary.

 Joint Emergency Drills a Success

 As part of an ongoing partnership to improve public safety and emergency preparedness, Northwestern and the City of Evanston recently conducted their fifth annual joint emergency response drills.

 The Office for Research has released a new FAQ as it continues to follow heightened activity concerning foreign influence in academic research.

 Update on Performance Indicators

 With additional resources added in the second half of FY19, Sponsored Research achieved significant reductions – more than 66 percent in some cases – in the median time to execute non-funded negotiations and outgoing subcontracts.

 Research Safety has extended the timeline for the full implementation of the LUMEN system into the first quarter of 2020.
 Working with vendor BioRAFT, the office is continuing to troubleshoot integration issues.
 If you experience any problems in your transition to LUMEN, please let Research Safety know.

 Open Researcher and Contributor Identification benefits researchers by providing a lifelong identifier that automatically links them to their past papers, avoids the confusion caused by similar last names, enhances the discoverability of their papers, and simplifies creating biosketches for grant applications.

 Registration is open for the next Responsible Conduct of Research course.
 Classes will be held from 3:30 to 5 p.m. on Wednesdays from September 18 through December 4.
 Postdoctoral fellows and junior faculty who have received NIH F, T, and K training awards are required to complete the course.